elasticluster/elasticluster/docs/playbooks.rst

 ``slurm_maxarraysize``             1000                Maximum size of an array job ``slurm_maxjobcount``              10000               Maximum nr. of jobs actively managed by the
-                                                       SLURM controller (i.e., pending and running)
+                                                       SLURM controller (i.e., pending and running) ``multiuser_cluster``              yes                 Install NIS/YP
 ================================== =================== =================================================

 Note that the ``slurm_*`` extra variables need to be set *globally* (e.g., ``global_var_slurm_selectype``) because the SLURM configuration file must be identical across the whole cluster.

+Global variable ``multiuser_cluster`` controls whether the NIS/YP software is installed on the cluster (NIS master on the cluster master node, compute nodes are NIS slaves) to make it easier to add users to the cluster (just run the ``adduser`` command on the master).

 The "SLURM" playbook depends on the following Ansible roles being
 available: